Sameer-Programmer/Practice-Java/Episode_2_Literals.md

 int x = 0xBeeer;  // Invalid: Hexadecimal literals only allow 0 to 9 and a to f, but 'r' is present
 ```
 ## Note
-JVM alwys give the anser in decimal form
+JVM always give the answer in decimal form
 ## Code Explanation

 ### The Code